Loyalty rewards programs can significantly increase customer engagement and retention.

 * * *

-A good loyalty program can go a long way toward increase repeat sales, reducing discounts, and making your users stick.
+A good loyalty rewards program can go a long way toward increase repeat sales, reducing discounts, and making your users stick.
 Use the techniques described in this article to maximize the ROI on your loyalty program.

 - Boost Your Sales With Strategic Gifting [Infographic]